AliDavianto/mile-32/README.md

 2. **Staging**: This branch is for testing features that are ready for the QA  to review.
 Code is merged from the development branch to staging for quality assurance before it is promoted to main.
 3. **Development**: This branch is where all new features and bug fixes are implemented.
 Developers should work here and create pull requests to merge their changes into the staging branch.

-## How to Navigate, Merge Branches, and Pull Request
+## How to Navigate, Merge Branches, and Commit Format

 ### Navigating Between Branches
 To switch between branches in Git, use the following command: